Visiting The Wilds in Ohio

 What is The Wilds??

 You likely haven’t heard of The Wilds if you’re outside of Ohio.
-It may not have the reputation of some of the larger zoos, but it’s no less incredible in the work being done there!
+It may not have the reputation of some of the larger zoos, but there’s some incredible work being done there!

 The Wilds is a private, non-profit conservation facility in southeast Ohio.
 The nearly 10,000 acres The Wilds sits on used to be mined for coal from the 1940s to the 1980s.
 In the mid-80s, the Central Ohio Coal Company (a subsidiary of AEP) gifted the land to The Wilds, and in 1992 the first species – the Przewalski’s horse – was introduced to the pastures.